Content For Your Story

-Filmmaker Ashley Maria grew up in a world where girls were told, “If you dream it, you can be it.”
-But, as an adult, Ashley felt held back and ill-prepared to confront the bias eroding her ambition.
+Ashley grew up in a world where girls are taught to be powerful.
+They’re told, “If you dream it, you can be it.”

-Determined to find a fix, Ashley began a nationwide journey to reveal the obstacles women face in their careers, what realistically can be done about them, and how we all can play a role in dramatically changing the outcome for the next generation.
+The film offers strategies to what realistically can be done about these obstacles, and how we all can play a role in dramatically changing the outcome for women today — and the next generation.

-Pioneers in Skirts is aimed at the 20-something woman who –
+Pioneers in Skirts is aimed at the woman who –

 - feels she has done all the “right things” in college to position herself for success as she entered her first job,